 Why Buy Your Own Cable Modem?

-Reason #2 for buying your own device: you can pick which features you want in your modem, as opposed to the ISP forcing a limited features modem on you.
-Therefore, you have control over the brand, color, and specifications of the modem.
+The second reason for buying your own device allows you to pick which features you want in your modem, as opposed to the ISP forcing a limited features modem on you.
+Therefore, you have control over the brand and specifications of the modem.

 Inaccurate Advertised Speed Claims

-Even though cable modem manufacturers state a certain speed on their boxes, those speeds are unobtainable.
+Even though cable modem manufacturers state a certain speed on their modem packages, those speeds are usually unobtainable.
 For example, the NETGEAR CM400 modem states a speed on the package up to 340 Mbps.
 However, ISPs will limit this speed for various reasons.
 Comcast states the CM400 will actually reach speeds up to 215 Mbps on their network.